tommygorham/portable-cpu-gpu/README.md

 # Modern-CPU-GPU-programming
 Welcome!
-This is a wiki page and code base to support my final project artifacts towards a MS in Computer Science at the University of Tennessee at Chattanooga.These codes were developed using Kokkos Performance Portability for the purpose of being able to estalish simple single-source that are able to compile for parallelism on the CPU and/or the GPU on manycore architectures.
+This is a wiki page and code base to support my final project artifacts towards a MS in Computer Science at the University of Tennessee at Chattanooga.
+These codes were developed using C++ and the Kokkos Ecosystem for the purpose of achieving high performance in a hardware agnostic way via Kokkos parallel abstractions that can enable parallel execution on the CPU and/or the GPU in heterogenous manycore architectures.
+Heterogeneous parallel programming is essential for Exascale and other high-performance systems, given the realities of modern architectures.
+Kokkos essentially allows us to write high performance computing applications in a way such that the applications can acheive both performance and portability by compiling and optimizing for the hardware.
+Without it, one would normally have to rewrite applications anytime they wanted to run their code on another cluster or system with a different programming model/hardware architecture.
+Instead, we can write code in a way that can achieve performance across theoretically any HPC platform without the need to refactor the code.
+This saves time as the average HPC application is 300,000-600,000 lines of code, and also makes optimizing the memory access patterns between diverse devices like CPUs and GPUs for the best performance easier.

+In my experience, C++ and Kokkos present a strong case for establishing a more unified approach to writing HPC applications as modern memory architectures continue to become more and more diverse.

 # Getting started
 **All you need is a C++ Compiler and Cmake** (but its more fun if you have OpenMP and Cuda too).